cssnr/toml-action/README.md

 TOML 1.0.0 Action to Read or Edit Values using JSONPath and Output or Write the Results to Outputs or File.

+This action was built from the ground up using active libraries.
+See the [Comparison](#Comparison) for more details.

 Uses [smol-toml](https://github.com/squirrelchat/smol-toml) for TOML parsing and [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) for JSONPath.

-This action was built from the ground up using currently active libraries.
-See the [Comparison](#Comparison) for more details.

 <details><summary>View Sample TOML File</summary>